aleksha/data-analysis-tutorial/session-0/README.md

 Create a documentaion about one of special probability density function (requested by a teacher).

 ### Expected outcome
-  * Document in pdf-format containig proper information:
+  * Document in pdf-format containing proper information:
-    - A bit of historical overvew
+    - A bit of historical overview
     - PDF, CDF, Moments
     - Figures of PDF with different parameter set
     - Possible application of this PDF